Thanks @Jack Fowler at Oklahoma Gazette for the write up!

 WHEN: October 2015 through January 2015

-If you missed the opening here is link to images from the event click here.12 paintings sold the night of the show.
-There are works still available.
+If you missed the opening here is link to images from the event click here.

 WHAT: ART ON THE TOWN at PENN SQUARE MALL

 WHERE: 2nd floor Theater Entrance // Installation of Prints

 WHEN: 10/5/2015 through 7/31/2016